i5hi/cypherpost/README.md

 # cypherpost.io

+## Note: This project is in extreme BETA and actively looking for community support.
+We see this project forming a basis for privacy respecting social networks; if this is something you are interested in, please reach out.

 A private, end-to-end encrypted social network to selectively post ads and messages to members of a trusted network.

 - Each post is encrypted with new private key.